NathanHoekstra/Z80_interpreter/README.md

 ## Limitations

 Not all instructions are implemented, most of those unimplemented functions have to do with interrupts.
 Trying to call an unimplemented function will result in an NotImplementedError.
+<br>Note: The unimplemented instructions can be found inside `helpers/opcodes.py`.

 ## How to use
 - Install the required python packages using `pip install -r requirements.txt`